edjw/game-image-resizer/README.md

 ## How to use this

+This should run on Python 3 and Python 2.

-`pip3 install boardgamegeek, pillow`
+`pipenv install boardgamegeek pillow`

 or

-`pipenv install boardgamegeek pillow`
+`pip install boardgamegeek, pillow`

-Make a text file called `games.txt` with a game's name on each line.
+Make a text file called something like `games.txt` with a game's name on each line.
+It can be stored anywhere.

-Save the file in the same folder as `main.py`

-Run `python main.py`
+Run `python main.py path/to/games.txt`

 It will save the processed images in a folder called `game_images` in the same folder as `main.py`